rachnagoel8/OWASP_Security_Catalyst/README.md

 Point your browser to http://localhost:8080/TMS_VULNERABLE ** Note - When running in eclipse, the default url will be lowercase "TMS_VULNERABLE"

 ------------------------------------------------------------------
-Option 2: Using the  TMS_VULNERABLE.war
+Option 2: Using the  TMS_VULNERABLE Folder Directly
 ------------------------------------------------------------------

 Windows:

 1. Download and install Java 1.6 and Tomcat 7 if needed
-2. Download the TMS_VULNERABLE.war and README file from:
+2. Download the TMS_VULNERABLE and README file from:
     - https://github.com/rachnagoel8/OWASP_Security_Catalyst/tree/TMS-JAVA-INSECURE
 3. Copy TMS_VULNERABLE.war to <tomcat>/webapps/TMS_VULNERABLE.war
 4. Start the tomcat server (default is usually port 8080)
 5. Browse to http://localhost:8080/TMS_VULNERABLE